panda-roux-dev/MoonGem/README.md

 ## Introduction

 MoonGem is a Gemini protocol server written in C. It supports serving static files as well as Gemtext (.gmi) files with inline Lua scripting.
-This capsule you're reading is hosted in MoonGem.

 Inline scripts are indicated by special begin/end line tokens.
 An example page might look like this: